-Hosted by the United States Trade Representative, and former Dallas Mayor, Ron Kirk, trade negotiators from throughout the Pacific Rim will be meeting in the Dallas suburb of Addison, Texas from May 8 - 18, 2012 for a twelfth major round of negotiations aimed at moving the new Trans-Pacific Partnership (TPP) Free Trade Agreement towards completion.
-Labor, environmental, public health, consumer and community advocates from Dallas and beyond will also be present to demand that the secretive TPP negotiations be brought "out of the shadows."
+Trade negotiators from throughout the Pacific Rim will be meeting at the Lansdowne Resort from September 6 - 15, 2012 for the fourteenth major round of negotiations aimed at moving the new Trans-Pacific Partnership (TPP) Free Trade Agreement towards completion.
+Labor, environmental, public health, consumer and community advocates from mid-Atlantic and beyond will also be present to demand that the secretive TPP negotiations be brought "out of the shadows."

-The Trans-Pacific FTA is currently under negotiation between the United States, Vietnam, Brunei Darussalam, Singapore, Malaysia, New Zealand, Australia, Peru and Chile, but is also intended as a "docking agreement" that other Pacific Rim countries would join over time.
-Japan, Mexico and Canada have already indicated their interest in joining.
-The United States is pushing for the ongoing, multi-year trade negotiations to conclude this year, and as such, the window of opportunity to shape the TPP's major provisions is rapidly closing.
+The TPP is under negotiation between the United States, Vietnam, Brunei Darussalam, Singapore, Malaysia, New Zealand, Australia, Peru and Chile, but is also intended as a "docking agreement" that other Pacific Rim countries would join over time.
+This "add-on" feature to the TPP have led some to suggest it could become the last U.S. trade agreement.